Zena Gunther de Tyras: Later life and death

 Zena published her autobiography A Life in the Wind in 1971.
-She spent her last years living in relative isolation in her villa in the Lykabittos area of Nicosia.
+She spent her last years living in relative isolation in her villa in the Lykavittos area of Nicosia.
 For the last ten years of her life Zena suffered from Alzheimer's disease.
 She died at the age of 90 on 3 July 2012 after an extended period of time in a coma.

 Legacy

 Zena remains recognized as one of the greatest benefactors of Cyprus and has achieved a somewhat legendary status on the island.
 She was in her lifetime honored with multiple awards, including the title of Knight of St. Dionysios of Zakynthos, the Holy Cross of the Apostle and Evangelist Mark (granted by the Patriarchate of Alexandria), as well as numerous golden keys to cities in various countries, most prominently in Greece.
-Numerous locations in Cyprus are named in Zena's honor, including a street and a cinema in Nicosia.
+Numerous locations in Cyprus are named in Zena's honor, including a street and a cinema in Nicosia, Zena Palace.
 In addition to her own autobiography, Zena's life story has also found its way into other writings.
 In 1997, the Cypriot author Gristakis Georgiou published Archipelagos: Twenty Years in Labour, a thinly fictionalized rendition of Zena's life story.
 In 2019, Zena's granddaughter Maria Kanther wrote a best-selling biography of Zena's life titled Princess Zena Kanther de Tyras and also a screenplay for a TV series released in 2020.

 After Zena's death in 2012, her large summerhouse in Prodromos fell into the ownership of the Bank of Cyprus since her family was unable to maintain it and it was purchased by a private owner in 2019.
 Though not officially recognized as architectural heritage by the Cypriot government, the summerhouse was in 2020 archived and studied as 20th-century architectural heritage as part of Nonument, an international artistic and research project created by the Museum of Transitory Art in Ljubljana, Slovenia.